mcscoder/java-multithreading/README.md

     <details>
     <summary>Types of Synchronization</summary>

-    - There are two types of synchronization
+    - There are two types of synchronization:
         1. Process Synchronization
         2. Thread Synchronization
     </details>